unibo-dtm-se-2425-Wasted/report/sections/05-validation/index.md

 #### Success Rate and Coverage

+- **Success Rate**

-- **Success Rate:** 100% of all automated tests passed successfully.
+  Approximately **88–90%** of automated tests passed successfully across different environments:
+  - Most unit tests for database operations and statistics ran reliably;
+  - Occasional failures occurred in CI (GitHub Actions) due to differences in environment setup or test assumptions;
+  - Some tests needed to be adjusted or rewritten when run locally in VSCode to ensure stability.

+- **Coverage**

-- **Coverage:** The tests provide robust coverage of the core backend logic, including database handling for both food items and user management, along with the application's statistical calculations.
+  The tests provide solid coverage of the core backend logic, including database handling for both food items and user management, along with the application's statistical calculations.
   The Streamlit UI and external dependencies are not covered by these tests.

 ### Integration and System Testing